-At Luxury Living Chicago Realty, we’ve been inviting our clients a special video chat using Google Hangouts or Facetime and creating custom plans to help clients achieve their real estate goals.
-Whether they are looking to rent or buy, we listen to our client’s wants and needs.
+Whether you are looking to rent or buy, we listen to our client’s wants and needs.
 Then we send a follow-up email with the plan of what we are going to do and a timeline.

 Thanks to technology, it is possible to view potential homes without ever having to step foot out of your house.

 Since mid-march, Luxury Living has begun offering remote tours to allow clients to experience 3-D tours of a majority of listings from the comfort of their own home.

 Our experienced brokers are available to walk you through the video tours in real-time so we can answer your questions and point out the benefits and features of each listing.
 When permitted, we can Facetime you from the listing as well.
 There also may be some instances where we can still physically tour a property, but those are determined on a case by case basis.

 Here is a list of all of our properties currently offering remote tours:

 West Loop Portfolio (Madison Throop Place, Ashland Place, Twelve 17, Adams Laflin Place)

 So if you can’t see your potential apartment in person, how do you best evaluate it through a remote tour?